3ofcoins/chef-browser/README.md

 * Make sure you test your new feature.
 * Commit your changes together with specs for them: `git commit -am 'Add some feature'`
 * Push your changes to your feature branch.
-* Submit a pull request to the **develop** repository.
+* Submit a pull request to the **develop** branch.
 Describe your feature in the pull request.
 Make sure you commit the specs.
 * A pull request does not necessarily need to represent the final, finished feature.
 Feel free to treat it as a base for discussion.